 Set a Warm Welcome

 You don't need to go over the top to set a welcoming vibe in your entryway.
-A simple rosemary wreath on the front door and a tall vase filled with seasonal branches should do the trick.
-We're all about the "less is more" approach.
+A simple rosemary wreath on the front door and a pretty ornament near the entrance should do the trick.
+We're all about the less-is-more approach.

 Hang Your Stockings